-Secondly, highly qualified doctors operate out of offices, not people’s homes or hotels.
-Thus, the chances that the doctor partaking of this practice is unlicensed or not even a doctor at all are great.
+Secondly, highly qualified doctors operate out of medical offices, not people’s shops, homes or hotels.
+Thus, the chances that the nurses or doctors partaking of this practice is unlicensed or not even a doctor at all are great.

 Don’t take a chance with your injectables!